Fancy Photo Lenses: Do You Really Need Stabilisation, Coatings, and Focusing Motors?

 Filters with different coatings / David Bode

 Lens coatings are treatments applied to the outer surfaces of lens elements to reduce reflections.
 Reflections occur whenever a ray of light moves from one medium to another, such as when light enters a sheet of glass after travelling through air.
 Some portion of the light is reflected from the surface.
-Without coatings, each air-to-glass interface would reflect about 4% of the light reaching it.
+Without coatings, each air-to-glass interface would about 4% of the light reaching it.
 This is important because lenses are made of several glass elements.

 A complex lens without coatings would have as much as 70% of the light absorbed or scattered before it reached the image sensor.
 Most lenses these days have multi-coatings, at the very least, and better lenses will have nano-coatings, which do a better job of reducing reflections.